 Wall Street has come to Oregon's forests.
-Our research seeks to understand this new force.
+Our research seeks to understand and challenge this new force.

 Challenging Wall Street Forestry